jxav22/SOT-UI-JASON/README.md

 #### 📝 Strategy

-As I was aiming to not use any external libraries, my goal was to avoid re-implementing form functionality from scratch.
-I started off by doing some research on webforms.
+As I was aiming to not use any external libraries, I tried to find ways to avoid re-implementing form functionality from scratch.
+To start this off I did some research on webforms.

 I found this tutorial on MDN which was fairly useful: